panzerdp/dmitripavlutin.com/posts/032-handle-undefined/index.md

 ## 3. undefined in arrays

-You get `undefined` when accessing an array element with an out of bounds index.
+You get `undefined` when accessing an array element with an out-of-bounds index.

 ```javascript
 const colors = ['blue', 'white', 'red'];